-7-hydroxymitragynine (7-OH) is a minor alkaloid compound found in the plant Mitragynia speciosa (aka kratom).1 Although it is a minor alkaloid in terms of quantity, 7-OH is very interesting to scientists because of its potency and analgesic effects.
+7-hydroxymitragynine (7-OH) is a minor alkaloid compound found in the plant Mitragynia speciosa (also known as kratom).1 Although it is a minor alkaloid in terms of quantity, 7-OH is very interesting to scientists because of its potency and analgesic effects.

 The Chemistry of 7-Hydroxymitragynine